ioankatsi/Cracking_Codes_With_Python/README.md

 The reiverse cipher encrypts a message by printing it in reverse order.
 So "Hello, world!" encrypts to "!dlrow , olleH".
 To Decrypt, or get the original message, you simpy reverse the encrypted message.
 The encryption and the decryption steps are the same .

 2) ### The Caesar Cipher
 The reverse cipher encrypts the same way.
-But the Ceaser cipher uses keys, which encrypt the message differently depending on which key is used.
+But the Caesar cipher uses keys, which encrypt the message differently depending on which key is used.
 The keys for the Caesar cipher are the integers from 0 to 25.
 Even if a cryptanalyst knows the Caesar cipher was used, that alone doesn't give them enough information to break the cipher.
 The must also know the key.

 3) ### Hacking The Caesar Cipher With Brute-Force
 We can hack the Caesar cipher by using a cryptanalytic technique called brute-force.
 A brute-force attack tries every possible decryption key for a cipher.